 Of course, clients who sell fake drugs could be charged and convicted of larceny by false pretenses under Article 121.

 Practice Pointers -- Guilty Pleas

 The Military Judge must adequately advise the accused of the elements of attempt in addition to the elements of the underlying offense.
-If your client pleads guilty to an attempt, it is unlikely that the appellate courts will find actions within the “twighlight zone” between mere preparation and attempt to be substantially inconsistent with the plea.
+If your client pleads guilty to an attempt, it is unlikely that the appellate courts will find actions within the “twilight zone” between mere preparation and attempt to be substantially inconsistent with the plea.

 The scripts for each of the services involves questions regarding intervening circumstances and voluntary abandonment.
 Be sure to prepare your client to answer questions about voluntary abandonment.

 Standard Instructions (Citations taken from Department of the Army Pamphlet 27-9)

 3-4-1.
 Attempts – Other than Murder and Voluntary Manslaughter